 Also, you'll have the opportunity to attend First Generation Nebraska events throughout the year with other first-gen students, faculty, and staff, including a fall tailgate, spring waffle dinner, National First Gen Day celebration, and 'Share a Meals' around campus.

-The University of Nebraska–Lincoln has been recognized as a First Forward Institution for its commitment to improving experiences and outcomes of first-generation college students.
+The University of Nebraska–Lincoln has been recognized as a First Scholars Institution for its commitment to improving experiences and outcomes of first-generation college students.